lucrnz/rimi/README.md

     [Install]
     WantedBy=default.target

+# Setup with Docker

+Build and start the image:

+    docker-compose up -d

+**Tip**: Remove the `-d` flag if you don't want the service to auto-start.

+This will start the service on the port `8000`, edit the provided `docker-compose.yml` to change ports.

 # Import bookmarks from a web browser

 I only tested this with Mozilla Firefox, might work with Chromium but I am not sure.